alexey-martynov/cl-avm-http-helpers/README.markdown

         (otherwise
          nil))

-"text/html;level=2" will be selected beacuse of inheritance of q-value from "text/html" (0.8).
+"text/html;level=2" will be selected because of inheritance of q-value from "text/html" (0.8).